benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 ### Honor the ETAs for Best Performance

-For async endpoints that return an ETA, i.e. the estimated time for the job to be completed, it is important for your app to honor the ETA for best performance.
+For async endpoints that return an ETA, i.e. the estimated time for the job to be completed, it is important for your app to honor the ETA for the best performance.
 For example, if the ETA is 2000ms, your app should wait 2000ms to start polling the /jobs endpoint to avoid consuming network and other resources unnecessarily.